Sir Henry Wilson, 1st Baronet: Ireland

-Truce

 Wilson thought the Truce of 11 July 1921 "rank, filthy cowardice" and hoped it would break down, so that an extra 30,000 troops could be sent to crush Sinn Féin, and thought Lloyd George's plan to withdraw from the interior and control major cities and ports ("withdrawal and blockade") "as ridiculous as it was impossible".
 In June 1921 Lloyd George complained that he could "never get a sane discussion" with Wilson.
 When Wilson told him that he "did not speak to murderers" and would hand de Valera over to the police on his forthcoming visit to London the Prime Minister replied "Oh nonsense.
 In public life we must do these things".
 This appears to have been the final break between Wilson and Lloyd George – despite the urgings of Worthington-Evans Wilson did not meet the Prime Minister again until 10 February 1922.
 Wilson thought the Anglo-Irish Treaty a "shameful & cowardly surrender to the pistol" by a "Cabinet of Cowards" and, correctly predicting civil war in Ireland, was keen to get out before "one set of murderers" (the Irish government) asked for British military aid against "another set of murderers".

 On 3 August 1921 Wilson, who had been elected a member of the Royal Yacht Squadron the previous year, almost drowned in a yachting accident.

 Wilson's last act as CIGS (January 1922) was to argue against Geddes' recommendation of further army cuts of 50,000 men and £20m off the £75m estimates.
 The proposed cuts were scaled back after a review by Churchill, former War Secretary.